-We consent to the incorporation by reference in this Registration Statement of Aptorum Group Limited on Form F-1 Post-effective Amendment No. 1 (FILE NO. 333-248743) of our report dated April 19, 2021, with respect to our audits of the consolidated financial statements of Aptorum Group Limited as of December 31, 2020 and 2019 and for the years ended December 31, 2020, 2019 and 2018 appearing in the Annual Report on Form 20-F of Aptorum Group Limited for the year ended December 31, 2020.
+We consent to the incorporation by reference in this Registration Statement of Aptorum Group Limited on Post-Effective Amendment No.2 to Form F-1 (File No. 333-248743) of our report dated April 29, 2022 with respect to our audits of the consolidated financial statements of Aptorum Group Limited as of December 31, 2021 and 2020 and for the three years ended December 31, 2021 appearing in the Annual Report on Form 20-F of Aptorum Group Limited for the year ended December 31, 2021.
 We also consent to the reference to our firm under the heading "Experts" in the Prospectus, which is part of this Registration Statement.